Bloom-host/BloomDocs/docs/running_a_server/optimization.md

 For Fabric check our [Fabric Setup](/fabric-setup) page.
 Fabric by itself doesn't change the game at all, to get performance improvements check out our [Fabric Performance Mods](../plugins_and_modifications/fabric_mods/performance-mods.md) page.

 ---
-## Configuration options
+## Guides to optimize your server
 There are **many** different options you can utilize to change your servers gameplay and performance.

-We recommend checking out https://github.com/YouHaveTrouble/minecraft-optimization for an in depth guide.
+**We recommend checking out https://github.com/YouHaveTrouble/minecraft-optimization for an in depth guide on how to optimize your server.**

-Remember that each server is be different, and that *you* have to decide for yourself which features you want to change.
-Don't blindly copy paste values ;)
+Remember that each server is be different, and that *you* have to decide for yourself which features you want to change. **Don't blindly copy paste values ;)**

 You can also check this [guide](https://eternity.community/index.php/paper-optimization/) which goes way more in depth of what each option does and how each one may affect your server.